anko/hudkit/readme.md

 ## Alternatives

 - [Electron][electron].
 I've heard it's possible:  Start it with `--enable-transparent-visuals --disable-gpu`.
 Call [`win.setIgnoreMouseEvents`][electron_ignoremouse], set all the possible "please dear WM, do not touch this window"-flags, call the [`screen` API](https://electronjs.org/docs/api/screen) for monitor arrangements and position your window accordingly.
-Sacrifice 55 paperclips to Eris of Discordia, and pray it works.
+Sacrifice 55 paperclips to Eris of Discordia.

   It didn't work for me.
 I just couldn't get a transparent or click-through window out of Electron, but maybe you can.
 Let me know if you do.

-  You'd get a nicer API (Page-context Node.js integration!
-Chromium web engine!), though continuing support for your use-case will probably be even more fragile than what Hudkit relies on.
+  You'd get a nicer API (:sparkles:Page-context Node.js integration!
+Chromium web engine!:sparkles:), though continuing support for your use-case will probably be even more fragile than what Hudkit relies on.

 ## License